 Why Data Theft or Loss Can Be Expensive

 The costs of all the data breaches caused by people behaving badly are significant.
-According to Symantec’s 2013 Cost of a Data Breach study, the average cost to a business for each compromised record is $188.
-That’s almost $2 million for the release of 10,000 customer numbers.
+According to Ponemon’s 2017 Cost of Data Breach study, the cost for each lost or stolen record containing sensitive and confidential information is $141.
+That’s over $1.4 million for the release of 10,000 customer numbers.
 Potential expenses include:

 The type of information breached can also affect your costs.
 If it’s just usernames and passwords, any lawsuits would rely in part on certain state and federal consumer/personal privacy statutes as they relate to negligence.
 But something more serious, such as medical records or Social Security numbers, may run afoul of specific federal and state statutes that could drive up the potential legal awards.